 A financial power of attorney is a legal document that provides an individual with the authority to address financial matters such as paying bills, managing investments, making financial decisions, filing tax returns, and selling real estate.

 Waiting to address estate planning and incapacity planning is a mistake.
 Life circumstances can change rapidly without notice and the consequences of not being prepared with an appropriate incapacity plan are costly.
 At Kitroser & Associates, our Palm Beach estate planning lawyers understand decisions related to estate planning can be difficult.
-With more than 30 years of combined estate planning experience, we develop incapacity and estate plans to reflect your goals and address your concerns.
+With nearly 100 years of combined estate planning experience, we develop incapacity and estate plans to reflect your goals and address your concerns.
 Call our office today to schedule a consultation at 561-721-0600 or contact us online.

 The North Palm Beach Estate Planning Lawyers of Kitroser & Associates, welcome clients from the cities of West Palm Beach, Palm Beach Gardens, Palm Beach, Jupiter, Tequesta, Juno Beach, Singer Island, Lake Park, Hobe Sound, Royal Palm Beach, Wellington, Lake Worth, as well as all of Palm Beach County, Martin County and South Florida.